marvinroger/arduino-shutters/README.md

 ### byte .currentLevel ()

-Return whether the current level of the shutters.
+Return the current level of the shutters.
 Might be +/- 1% if the shutters are moving.

 ### void .eraseSavedState ()